 Data matching also helps us to make sure that our records are up to date and correct.

 We take part in the National Fraud Initiative’s anti-fraud data matching exercise.

 We may share your information with Debt Management agencies and the Courts to help collect any outstanding debts.
 We may also share your information for the same purposes with other public organisations, including neighbouring councils that handle public funds and with police forces.
 We may also provide forwarding address of council tenants to utility companies that are collecting outstanding debts.

 What is personal data?

-- religious beliefs
+- religious or political beliefs

 - trade union membership

 - biometric and genetic data (for example, photographs, fingerprints, facial recognition, DNA)

 - sexual orientation